projectacrn/acrn-hypervisor/doc/tutorials/rtvm_workload_design_guideline.rst

 For best practice, ACRN allocates dedicated CPU, memory resources, and cache resources (using Intel Resource Directory allocation Technology such as CAT, MBA) to RTVMs.
-For best real time performance of I/O devices, we recommend using dedicated (pass-thru) PCIe devices to avoid VM-Exit at run time.
+For best real time performance of I/O devices, we recommend using dedicated (passthrough) PCIe devices to avoid VM-Exit at run time.

 .. note::
-   The configuration space for pass-thru PCI devices is still emulated and accessing it will trigger a VM-Exit.
+   The configuration space for passthrough PCI devices is still emulated and accessing it will trigger a VM-Exit.

 RTVM with virtio PMD (Polling Mode Driver) for I/O sharing